profezzorn/ProffieOSDocs/howto/blade-id.md

 The V1 electronics is still one of the best pictures for showing how this can work: [https://fredrik.hubbe.net/lightsaber/electronics.html](https://fredrik.hubbe.net/lightsaber/electronics.html)

-Unfortunately, it turns out that Proffieboards are unable to do Blade ID in the same way as TeensySabers do, because there is no way to enable a pullup/pulldown resistor while doing an analog read from the pin.
+Unfortunately, it turns out that Proffieboard V1.5 and V2.2s are unable to do Blade ID in the same way as TeensySabers do, because there is no way to enable a pullup/pulldown resistor while doing an analog read from the pin.
 Several workarounds exist for this in ProffieOS 3.x.
+*NOTE* - These are not needed for a Proffieboard V3.
+V3 already has what it needs internally.

-First option would be adding this to the config file:
+The first option would be adding this to the config file:

 ```cpp
 #define BLADE_ID_CLASS SnapshotBladeID<bladeIdentifyPin>